 - articulate your research question or topic

-- effectively search library databases to conduct thorough literature reviews
+- effectively search library databases

 - find and access primary sources and statistical data